xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_categories.md

 **Tips**:

-*   If you are going to import data into X-Cart and do not wish to update certain X-Cart fields during the import process, you should not include these fields into your CSV file for import.
+*   If you are going to import data into X-Cart and do not wish to update certain X-Cart fields during the import process, you should not include these fields in your CSV file for import.
 Simply remove the respective column(s) from the file.

-*   If necessary, import can be used to clear previously set field values from non-numeric fields.
-To clear a field value via import, in your CSV file to be imported specify the value of the field as "NULL".
-After the import process is completed, the fields in which the value "NULL" has been imported will be cleared.
+*   If necessary, import can be used to clear previously set field values for non-numeric fields.
+To clear a field value, in a CSV file to be imported specify the value of the field as "NULL".
+After the import process is completed, the fields for which the value "NULL" has been imported will be cleared.

     This feature is supported by the following fields pertaining to categories:

     *   memberships;
     *   image;
     *   banner;
-    *   productClasses (processed by the addon Product Filter).
+    *   productClasses (processed by the addon {% link "Product Filter" ref_6e82A7rL %}).